 2. Is there a gap of approximately 3 to 6 cm in the Achilles tendon directly after injury?
 If there is too much swelling then this is not always obvious.

 3. Plantar flexion strength is significantly reduced.
-For example the patient will be unable to point their foot downwards against resistance or go up on top toes.
+For example, the patient will be unable to point their foot downwards against resistance or go up on top toes.

 4. Thompson's squeeze test will give a positive result

 Thompsons test is performed by squeezing the calf muscles at the belly of the muscle.
-In a healthy ankle the foot should move.
+In a healthy ankle, the foot should move.
 If there has been a complete rupture of the Achilles tendon then the foot will not move as expected.
-Sometimes is can be difficult to tell if there has been a complete rupture of the Achilles tendon just by looking or level of pain.
+Sometimes it can be difficult to tell if there has been a complete rupture of the Achilles tendon just by looking or level of pain.

 The Achilles tendon runs from the calf muscles at the back of the lower leg and inserts at the back of the heel or calcaneus bone.
 Large forces are transmitted through the tendon when running and jumping.
 The tendon itself is surrounded by a thin sheath.

-A torn achilles can be a partial rupture or a total rupture.
+A torn Achilles can be a partial rupture or a total rupture.
 A total rupture is more common in men affecting them 10 times more than women.
-Injury typically occurs 30 to 40 minutes into a period of exercise rather than at the start of a session and nearly always happens from a sudden explosive movement or bending the foot upwards (known as dorsi flexing).
+Injury typically occurs 30 to 40 minutes into a period of exercise rather than at the start of a session and nearly always happens from a sudden explosive movement or bending the foot upwards (known as dorsiflexing).

 Many patients are able to continue to function following an Achilles rupture due to other muscles compensating, although the injured leg will be significantly weaker.

 If a total rupture of the Achilles tendon is suspected then apply cold therapy and compression and seek medical attention as soon as possible.
-In most cases surgery is required and the sooner this takes place the higher the chances of success.
+In most cases, surgery is required and the sooner this takes place the higher the chances of success.
 If the injury is left longer than two days then the chances of a successful outcome may decrease.
 Sometimes the leg is put in a cast and allowed to heal without surgery.
 A full rehabilitation program is necessary following surgery with the patient being out of competition for between 6 and 12 months.